HiWARPs/cactus-backend/README.md

 3. Open a second terminal window and use the command `docker ps` to see a list of all running containers.
 This allows you to see the container id.
 4. To enter a container use the command `docker exec -it <container id> bash`
 5. To write mongo queries, open the mongo shell within the mongo container with the command `mongosh`.

+## Debugging the server

+Having the code in a running container makes debugging tedious.
+To debug the server easier, run the DB in a container and the server in your local machine.
+Here are the steps:

+1. Run the DB in a container with `docker run -p 27017:27017 --name cactus-mongo -d mongo`